MorganSkilly/Unity-Discord-Webhook-System/README.md

 The script was created with reference to http://www.briangrinstead.com/blog/multipart-form-post-in-c a great blog post showing the basics of how to use multi form post requests.

 # Usage
 Feel free to use this script how ever you like, It is easy to impliment and allows you to instantly start tracking client data easily.
-It can also be used to add notifications etc. for players but I reccomend only calling the functions in menus etc. to avoid slowing down the game or causing it to hang.
+It can also be used to add notifications etc. for players but I recommend only calling the functions in menus etc. to avoid slowing down the game or causing it to hang.

 # Functions
 Simple message functions and parameters